What Is the Best Way to Weld Stainless Steel – Beginners Guide

 Stainless is made of iron and carbon but also has Chromium and Nickel in it to help prevent corrosion which gives it that shiny look.
 In my weld shop, we use a lot of stainless for feet on hog gates because of the harsh environment it’s in.

-Below is the process to weld stainless steel.
+Below is the process for welding stainless steel.

 1. Get the Right Type of Wire

-First, you’ll need to change the wire you’re using in your MIG welder.
+First, you’ll need to change the wire you use in your MIG welder.
 You can’t use regular steel wire.
-The reason for this is because the steel weld will rust and will defeat the purpose of using stainless in the first place.
+This is because the steel weld will rust and defeat the purpose of using stainless in the first place.

 To do this you need to weld with a stainless steel wire.
 Stainless wire comes in various sizes rolls from 10 pounds to 30 or even 60-pound rolls if needed.